Bullied by peers, 14-year-old jumps from 10th floor

 It’s very important to teach our kids some important things about bullying-

 - Don’t be quiet- Teach the kids to stand up not only for themselves but for their friends and peers too.
 Teach them how to handle the situation and what to say in different situations and not to be violent but do it verbally.
-Teach them not to be bullies to teach a lesson to a bully.
+Teach them to take control of the situation but not over react.

 - Inform adults- We should teach them to inform adults around them like parents, teachers or any other trusted adult.
-Sometimes kids are scared to discuss it with adults as bullies threaten them with various consequences.
-Be calm and patient if anybody is bothering you and inform your elders later.
+Sometimes bullies threaten them and they get scared to discuss anything with parents.
+Teach them to be calm and patient if anybody is bothering you and inform your elders later.

 - Be a good example- As parents, we should also set a good example for our kids.
 Kids follow by example, if they see us standing up for ourselves, they will learn a better lesson.
 Sometimes, kids learn this behaviour from near ones only like family or friends.